lsst-sqre/safir/docs/user-guide/uws/define-inputs.rst

                ),
            ),
        ] = None,
-   ) -> list[UWSJobParameter]:
+   ) -> CutoutParameters:
-       """Parse POST parameters into job parameters for a cutout.""" params = []
-       for i in id:
-           params.append(UWSJobParameter(paramater_id="id", value=i))
+       return CutoutParameters(
+           ids=id,
-       for c in circle:
+           stencils=[CircleStencil.from_string(c) for c in circle],
-           params.append(UWSJobParameter(parameter_id="circle", value=c))
-       return params
+       )

 This first declares the input parameters, with full documentation, as FastAPI ``Form`` parameters.
 Note that the type is ``list[str]``, which allows the parameter to be specified multiple times.
 If the parameters for your service cannot be repeated, change this to `str` (or another appropriate basic type, such as `int`).

-You do not need to do any input validation of the parameter values here.
-This will be done later as part of converting the input parameters to your parameter model, as defined in :doc:`define-models`.
+Then, it converts the form parameters into the Pydantic model for your job parameters.
+Here, most of the work is done by the ``from_string`` static method on ``CircleStencil``, defined in :ref:`uws-model-parameters`.
+This conversion should also perform any necessary input validation.

 Async POST configuration
 ------------------------